 You have a will and you’ve spelled out who should get what after you are gone.
 You feel pretty good about the future and believe you have provided for your family.
-Unfortunately, this may not be the case.
+Unfortunately, this may not actually be the case.
 A will can only go so far in protecting your estate and passing your assets on according to your wishes.
-When you sit down with an advisor at Legacy Lawyers, we will explain what a will can and cannot do and how we can help you create a comprehensive estate plan that accomplishes all of your goals and truly protects your family.
+When you sit down with an experienced estate planning attorney at Legacy Lawyers, we will explain what a will can and cannot do and how we can help you create a comprehensive estate plan that accomplishes all of your goals and truly protects your family.

-Providing Trust-Based Estate Planning in Wilmington
+Legacy Lawyers Provides Trust-Based Estate Planning in Wilmington

 Unlike a will, a revocable trust is a tool that allows you to manage your assets while you are alive, but designate who will get what after you are gone.
 With a revocable trust, your beneficiaries will avoid probate and have access to the money you leave them right away—or whenever you want them to have it.
 At Legacy Lawyers, our trust-based estate planning is tailored to your current needs and future desires.
 We see ourselves as counselors who will get to know you and design a plan that fits you perfectly.
 Our estate planning services include the following: